 STEP 2: PLAN in 2019

-As the new year kicks off, Dr. Stuart Lustig, lead medical director for child and adolescent care at Cigna, recommends using the "PLAN method" as an easy way to create a regular system of managing your emotional stress in 2019:
+As the new year kicks off, Dr. Stuart Lustig, national medical executive for behavioral health at Cigna, recommends using the "PLAN method" as an easy way to create a regular system of managing your emotional stress in 2019: